Anyline/mobile-ocr-documentation-anyline/source/includes/_xamarinSetupGuide.md

 ```
 ###### &NewLine;

-In the `ViewDidAppear` method, we'll tell the SDK to start scanning.
-The
+In the `ViewDidAppear` method, we'll tell the SDK to start scanning

 ```csharp
 public override void ViewDidAppear(bool animated)